AlexOrlek/bacterialBercow/README.md

 1. Putative complete plasmid accessions, along with accompanying information such as accession title are downloaded from NCBI nucleotide.
 To be considered a putative plasmid, the accession must be annotated as "plasmid" and "complete".
 2. The accessions are filtered using a regular expression search of the accession title text.
 For example, titles including the words "gene", "transposon", or "synthetic vector" would be excluded.
 3. The filtered accession sequences are downloaded as a FASTA file.
-If both Refseq and Genbank accessions have been retrieved, there will be duplicates; therefore, deduplication is conducted: accessions with identical sequences and shared metadata (same biosample accession id and/or submitter name) are deduplicated.
+If both Refseq and Genbank accessions have been retrieved, there will be duplicates; therefore, deduplication is conducted: accessions with identical sequences and shared metadata (same biosample accession id or submitter name or owner name) are deduplicated.
 When selecting a single accession from duplicates, Refseq accessions are favoured over Genbank accessions.
 4. The remaining sequences are BLASTed again the PlasmidFinder replicon database and the rMLST database.
 5. If a sequence contains no rMLST loci then it is considered a plasmid and included in the plasmids.fa output file.
 Accessions with rMLST loci detected are recorded.